Glycaa/CrafTuX/README.md

 ##v0.0.1 (Feb 5 2012)
 ```
 (very first version)
-[ADD] Cuurent FPS are displayed in window title
+[ADD] Current FPS are displayed in window title
 [ADD] You fall thanks to the gravity
 [ADD] Physic engine with forces, velocity, acceleration and fluid fiction
 [ADD] Randomly generated cubes are drawn